-The U.S. tried permanent Daylight Saving Time in the 1970s — then quickly rejected it
+The U.S. tried permanent daylight saving time in the 1970s — then quickly rejected it

 "Today the Senate has finally delivered on something Americans all over the country want: to never have to change their clocks again," enthused Sen. Patty Murray, D-Wash., on the Senate floor.

-"We know that Daylight Savings Time helps to turn the corners of peoples' mouth upwards, into a smile!" said Sen. Edward Markey, D-Mass.
+"We know that daylight saving time helps to turn the corners of people's mouth upwards, into a smile!" said Sen. Edward Markey, D-Mass.

 "I personally think the current system that we have, with some flaws, is the best system we could have," he said.